IldarRakiev/Digital-inequality-with-GML/report.md

 ### Autoencoder-based Forecasting

 The developed forecasting pipeline successfully learned temporal feature dynamics across countries and demonstrated stable performance during historical validation, achieving low MSE and MAE when comparing predicted and real 2023 indicators.
-After training on the full 2014–2023 dataset, the model generated feature projections for 2025 (Fig. 11), which were then embedded into a similarity-based graph for clustering.
+After training on the full 2014–2023 dataset, the model generated feature projections for 2025, which were then embedded into a similarity-based graph for clustering.
 The pretrained GCN reliably separated countries into distinct inequality groups, producing consistent cluster assignments with high confidence scores.
 The resulting clusters reflect meaningful structural differences in future digital development patterns and offer an interpretable segmentation of expected digital inequality levels in 2025.

 ![2025 forecast](https://raw.githubusercontent.com/IldarRakiev/Digital-inequality-with-GML/main/images/forecast.png)